Discover how to easily track button clicks in Google Analytics using Google Tag Manager.

 Save, Submit and Publish.
 You're done, to create the event and link the trigger head here.

-Remember to alway Submit and Publish, and if you have issues or questions hit us up in the comments.
+Remember to always Submit and Publish, and if you have issues or questions hit us up in the comments.
+But that's the long and short of how to track button clicks..